Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 - You have **:d20-adv: Advantage** on Wisdom, Intelligence, and Charisma saving throws against spells and other magical effect.
 - You can't have **:d20-adv: Disadvatage** on Dexterity-based weapon attacks.
 - You are under the effect of [:spell-lv1: Detect Magic](../../spells/description/core/level-1.md#detect-magic) spell.
+This does not require Concentration, though it's only active for 1 minute.

 You can use this feature **twice** without suffering adverse effects.
 Each additional use before a **:rest-long: Long Rest** imposes 1 level of ^^Exhaustion^^.